10 Years of Gaming

 Gaming

 Over the years, we played plenty of different games.
-Very soon, we went down that rabbit hole that is collecting rulebooks.
-David went even further and avidly hoarded rulebooks, like a dragon his precious gems.
+Very soon, we went down the rabbit hole of collecting rulebooks.
+David went even further and avidly hoarded rulebooks, like a dragon does with his precious gems.

-We tried many of these rulesets, looking for those we could use in a fantasy, sci-fi or historical setting.
+We tried many of these rules ets, looking for those we could use in a fantasy, sci-fi or historical settings.
 Obviously, there were some rule sets we liked and some that were not to our liking.

 We played some games extensively in the past.
 Take Rangers of Shadowdeep, for instance.
 We played the main campaign and several expansions in cooperative mode of up to three players, as well as solo.
-Furthermore, we used to play lots of Infinity in the beginning before venturing out to other games.
+Furthermore, we used to play lots of Infinity in the beginning before moving on to other games.

 10 years of Miniature Wargaming